abhinav-217/InvestIQ/README.md

 - Make precise API calls using the ISIN.

 🧾 Returns & NAV Calculation
-- If the user asks about NAV history or returns:
 - Get full NAV history via Kuvera API using ISIN.
 - Calculate point-to-point returns over 1–10 years.
 - Format this into a human-readable performance summary.